jmcmummey/View-at-the-Crease/readme.md

 <p>This repository contains the data and files composed during my Insight Data Science Fellowship.
 The purpose of the project was to develop an analytical dashboard with key performance indicators to inform ice hockey coaches (and potentially fantasy coaches too) when selecting which goaltender to play on any given night.</p>
 <p>The project uses an SQLite dashboard of the last 30 years of goaltender data scrapped from a variety of websites included game log data, injury reports and salary information.
-A dashboard was created using Dash/Plotly and deployed in AWS Elastic Block Store</p>
+The dashboard created using Dash/Plotly and deployed in AWS Elastic Block Store can be found here <a href="http://www.intelligentanalytics.xyz" title="View at the Crease">www.intelligentanalytics.xyz</a></p>

 The repository consists of several working folders each outlined below: